mmshooreshi/norder/README.md

 ### 🛠️ Configurations

-For each of the included technologies, Norder provides a basic setup that you can use as a starting point for your project.
+For each of the included technologies, Nightrunner provides a basic setup that you can use as a starting point for your project.

-Norder uses Nuxt 3 in SSR Mode by default, but you can use full static mode by uncommenting the marked line in the [nuxt.config.ts](nuxt.config.ts) file.
+Nightrunner uses Nuxt 3 in SSR Mode by default, but you can use full static mode by uncommenting the marked line in the [nuxt.config.ts](nuxt.config.ts) file.

 Moreover, a default UnoCSS configuration is provided in the [unocss.config.ts](unocss.config.ts) file.